labki-org/labki-framework/LABKI_FRAMEWORK_INITIAL_SETUP_PLAN.md

 ### Scope and Goals

-- **Objective**: Deliver a reproducible base platform (Docker image + Compose) for MediaWiki configured for Labki, including initial extensions (VisualEditor, PageForms, MsUpload, ParserFunctions, Cite, Semantic MediaWiki), a modern skin (Chameleon or alternative), friendly URLs, uploads, and persistence.
+- **Objective**: Deliver a reproducible base platform (Docker image + Compose) for MediaWiki configured for Labki with friendly URLs, uploads, layered configuration, and persistence.
+Extensions/skins (Semantic MediaWiki, VisualEditor, MsUpload, Chameleon) are planned and will be added via Composer in subsequent milestones.
 - **Out of scope (initial phase)**: Implementing custom Labki importer extensions and publishing the content repository.
 We will, however, prepare placeholders and configuration hooks.
  - **Cross-platform target**: Development and usage on Windows (Docker Desktop), macOS (Docker Desktop), and Ubuntu/NVIDIA Jetson (ARM64) with parity.